DevDizzle/DevDizzle/README.md

 ## Current work

-**Embedded with a regional commercial electrical contractor, NE Florida.** Founding software engineer, now leading their small engineering team.
-Custom apps built inside the client's own Azure tenant: cost-to-complete forecasting, change orders, approvals, reporting.
+**Embedded with a regional commercial electrical contractor, NE Florida.** Software engineer building custom apps inside the client's own Azure tenant:  forecasting, change orders, approvals, reporting.
 Their tenant, their repo, their code, and the team ships on the same harness I do.

 **Products I run:**